Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 ---

-Before we can apply the YML file to our Kubernetes cluster, we need to make sure that we are pointed towards the right cluster.
-In this case default is the correct cluster.
-Run the below command to find that out.

-Run the below command
+We know since this is a sandboxed environment, the cluster will be "default".
+If this were a local machine, we would have to ensure we're pointed to the proper cluster before applying the YML file to our Kubernetes cluster with the command below.

 `kubectl config current-context
 `{{execute}}

-After confirming that we are pointed to the right Kubernetes cluster, we can now apply the YML file to that cluster.

 ---